Bundle B2B BigCommerce: A Guide to Leverage this Bundle to Increase Sales and Efficiency

 Assuming the top 1% of the merchants were making 100 times this, their annual revenue comes to approximately $6 million.
 This quite accurately converts to the estimate that Shopify Plus is suitable for enterprise eCommerce businesses with revenues of over $500,000 per month.

 Assuming the same $61,000 average revenues, Shopify merchants have historically spent not more than 6% ($3600 annually) of their revenues for the platform’s core offerings.
-The net margin on USA-based online retail businesses is approximately 4.95% in 2021.
+The net margin on USA-based online retail businesses was approximately 4.95% in 2021.
 This means that for the average Shopify merchant to break even (keeping all other costs constant), she had to make sales of at least $72,000 in revenue per year.

-There might be specific verticals where the growth is tremendous and can pay for the long-run incremental cost.
+There might be specific verticals where the growth is and can pay for the long-run incremental cost.
 Or, your venture might be backed by a private investor who can absorb the cost of growth.
-If you are in any of the two situations, it might be advisable to go for the Shopify Plus plan.
+If you are in any of the two situations, it is a good go for the Shopify Plus plan.

 Shopify Plus is more expensive than Shopify – no doubt about that part.
 However, if you are in a fast-growing industry or have genuine problems solved by Shopify Plus’s offerings, I would recommend the plan.

-Also, add the costs of hiring consultants for integrations and custom themes, attending industry networking events every year, and losing business when the store is running with issues while you wait for the support.
+Also, add the costs of hiring consultants for integrations and custom themes, attending industry networking events every year, and losing business when the store runs with issues while you wait the support.
 And then compare it with the $2,000 per month mark.
-In most cases, I am sure you will find Shopify Plus as a good solution from an expense-saving standpoint.
+In most cases, I am sure you will find Shopify Plus a good solution from an expense-saving standpoint.